 Gameduino 2 has a rich set of widgets: dials, buttons, gauges, sliders and scroll bars.
-To help manage the user interactions with the adjustable widgets, it has a feature called tracking controls that extends the simple tag system.
+To help manage the user interactions with the adjustable widgets, a feature called tracking controls extends the simple tag system.
 Using tags, the program can know when an object is touched.
-With a tracking control, your program can also know the relative position of the touch.
+With a tracking control, the program can also know the relative position of the touch.